-As soon as autumn arrives, this Creamy Pumpkin Soup with Leek is a family favorite.
-Growing up in North America, when you say pumpkin, I don’t automatically think of a savoury pumpkin or squash soup.
+As soon as autumn arrives, this Creamy Pumpkin Soup with Leek and Potato is a family favorite.
+Growing up in North America, when you say pumpkin, I don't automatically think of a savory pumpkin or squash soup.
 I automatically think of sweet pumpkin desserts, like Pumpkin Pie or Pumpkin Roll with Cream Cheese.
 When pumpkin season comes around, people go crazy for all types of pumpkin recipes!

 Moving to Australia, it seems that they view pumpkin as more of a savory dish, not a sweet dish.
-Pumpkin soup (an Aussie winter staple), savory pumpkin scones, savory pumpkin and vegetable pie, but not a sweet pumpkin pie in site anywhere!
-Australian Campbell’s Soup even makes canned pumpkin soup you buy in the grocery store.
+Popular recipes here are Pumpkin Soup (an Aussie winter staple), savory Pumpkin Scones, savory Pumpkin and Vegetable pie.
+There is not a sweet pumpkin pie in site anywhere (except for at Costco).
+Australian Campbell's Soup even makes canned pumpkin soup you buy in the grocery store.
 Australians love their pumpkin soup!
 In my view, Americans consider pumpkin more of a sweet dish.
 There are no shortage of sweet pumpkin desserts!
 There is even a Pumpkin Pie milkshake!

-The hardest part of Creamy Pumpkin Soup is peeling the pumpkin, be careful not to cut your fingers when slicing the skin away from the pumpkin.
-If you buy a 2kg pumpkin (about 4.5 pounds), by the time you peel and deseed it, you should have the right amount for this recipe.
+The hardest part of making a creamy Pumpkin Soup is peeling the pumpkin.
+Be careful not to cut your fingers when slicing the skin away from the pumpkin.
+If you buy a 2kg pumpkin (about 4.5 pounds), by the time you peel and de-seed it, you should have the right amount for this recipe.
 You can use most pumpkins or squash, except for spaghetti squash.

-It’s quicker to use store-bought stock, however, it's worth to take the time for the flavor and nutrients from homemade chicken stock.
+It's quicker to use store-bought stock, however, it's worth to take the time for the flavor and nutrients from homemade chicken stock.
 I find that making broth using an Instant Pot makes the most flavorful soup.
 Check out my Instant Pot Broth Recipe.
 Remember to plan ahead and make the stock the night before.

 Like all my soup recipes, it's a full stock pot, I'm not going to go through all this work and not have any leftovers!
 But if it's too much Creamy Pumpkin Soup for you, feel free to half the recipe.
 Bon Appetit! Приятного аппетита!

 - 1 pumpkin or butternut squash about 1.5kg (3lbs) peeled and diced

 - 1 large leek sliced